StuSchrader/fridge/README.md

 ## Spring WebFlux Functional RESTful Fridge Example

 This app is a simple working example of a RESTful reactive spring boot application.
-Authentication/Authorization is supported via OKTA OAut 2.
+Authentication/Authorization is supported via OKTA OAuth 2.

 It is based on two entities: Fridge & Item